 Table of Contents

 Some users reported that they encountered the Unexpected Kernel Mode error after running certain programs or after upgrading their computers.
 This post provides eight effective solutions for this error.
+This error is typically called up by two situations that may happen in the kernel mode.
+One is when the CPU generates a condition where the kernel is not allowed to catch or the condition is an unrecoverable issue.
+The most common cause of this error is hardware failure due to faulty or mismatched memory.

 But first, you can check your motherboard for hardware errors.
 If there is no physical damage, continue with the following solution to fix the unexpected kernel mode trap error.
 By the way, all these fixes only work when you can enter the Windows Safe Mode.
 So before we start, make sure you have followed the steps below and entered the safe mode: